-During the year, the Group's revenue increased by 26.2% year-on-year to HK\$4,987.9 million, and the profit attributable to equity holders of the Company increased by 18.1% year-on-year to HK\$1,053.8 million.
-The increase was mainly attributable to the increase in power sales and waste treatment fees from newly operating plants and the construction revenue from the additional projects.
+During the year, the Group's revenue increased by 36.2% year-on-year to HK\$6,794.6 million, and the profit attributable to equity holders of the Company increased by 25.5% year-on-year to HK\$1,322.0 million.
+Increase in total revenue was mainly contributed by the increase in revenue from power sales and waste treatment fees from newly operating plants and revenue from project construction services from the additional projects.

-After taking into consideration of the Group's development plan and investment returns to our Shareholders, the Board has proposed the declaration of a final dividend of HK4.9 cents per ordinary Share for the year ended 31 December 2020 (2019: HK4.1 cents).
-If approved by Shareholders, the total dividend of 2020 would be HK8.6 cents per Share (2019: HK7.3 cents).
+After taking into consideration of the Group's development plan and investment returns to our Shareholders, the Board has proposed the declaration of a final dividend of HK5.8 cents per Share for the year ended 31 December 2021 (2020: HK4.9 cents).
+If approved by Shareholders, the total dividend of 2021 would be HK10.8 cents per Share (2020: HK8.6 cents).